- ICP & ICP-MS

 - A comprehensive reference tool for inorganic analysis is available for download.

-Stock standards of Inorganic Ventures have long had a certified shelf life of one year.
-Thanks to new technology, it is now possible to store stock standards for ICP-OES, ICP-MS and AAS for up to 4 years without changing the concentration.
-The shelf life is 4 years when a batch is produced.
+Standards of Inorganic Ventures have long had a certified shelf life of one year.
+Thanks to new technology, it is now possible to store stock standards for ICP-OES, ICP-MS and AAS for up to 5 years without changing the concentration.
+The shelf life is 5 years when a batch is produced.
 After opening the TCT bag, an additional year of shelf life is added, making it possible to use the solution for a maximum of four years after production.

 Background; what is transpiration?